-Join Sally Norred for an in-depth discussion in this video Opening the webinar event, part of Webinar Fundamentals.
+Join Sally Norred for an in-depth discussion in this video Opening the webinar event, part of Learning to Run Webinars.

 - [Voiceover] The moment you open your webinar…is the first impression you'll make on attendees.…Plan ahead for timing, permissions,…and what's visible and audible to…your audience in these first few moments.…Opening up the webinar to your attendees…requires some advanced planning.…Be aware that attendees will join…your event at different times.…Some will join before the event,…some will join on time,…and some will join after the event begins.…Before you grant access to attendees…make sure your attendee login…permissions are set correctly.…Have your webinar start on the hour,…and allow attendee access to the event…10 minutes before the event.…